 - MA, Educational Leadership, University of Nevada, Reno

 Keli Brown has seventeen years of experience working with children and adults in educational environments including early childhood, experiential outdoor education, and private K-8 programs.
 Keli has extensive knowledge in Emilia Reggio, Montessori and Waldorf pedagogies and curriculums and has taught second through fifth grade using Waldorf methods.
-In addition to being an administrator, advisor, and instructor in the Teacher Education program, Keli is currently working on her PhD in Educational Leadership at the University of Nevada, Reno.

 - BS, Education University of Nevada, Reno

 - MA, School Counseling, University of Phoenix, Gifted and Talented Endorsement